digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-01-06-keepiton-petition-delivered-at-igf.md

 ---
 Today, our friends at Access Now successfully delivered [the #KeepitOn petition][1] today at the Internet Governance Forum in Guadalajara, Mexico.

 They presented remarks at a session of the Freedom Online Coalition (a coalition of 30 governments supporting human rights in the digital age), and then delivered the 1,006-page petition to government officials, which reads:
-**&#8220;To the world’s governments, I urge you to publicly commit to keep the internet on.
+**&#8220;To the world's governments, I urge you to publicly commit to keep the internet on.
 Internet shutdowns harm human rights and the economy.&#8221;**

 Thanks to everyone who signed the petition and to those who are fighting against shutdowns everyday.
 #KeepitOn.

  [1]: https://www.accessnow.org/keepiton